Cvikli/AISH.jl/README.md

 - Also it writes a little lengthy code and then we have to order it to simplify it.
 It simplify codes EXTREMLY well but make sure it doesn't change the functionality when it simplifies it (also you can order it to keep the same functionality when simplifing).
 - Refactoring have to be one by one as too big refactoring won't fit into the answer and it can be problematic by time.
 - It forces pattern that are actually very good but it can overmodularize your project.
 It will even know it is overmodularized if you ask it and it can make it more flat if you ask. :D
+- If there are duplicated files and codes that cause the AI to lose the reight structure and the right place to modify the codebase.
+(So like test files... or archived folders can be dangerous)

 ## Installation
 We use `meld`, `zsh`